Mylesti/PyperPaste/README.md

 # Features

-📋 Reads text directly from the clipboard
+📋 Reads text directly from the

-⌨️ Types clipboard contents using simulated keystrokes 🔑 Configurable global hotkey with robust error handling to prevent invalid shortcuts ⏱ Adjustable typing speed (keystroke delay) with validation to prevent invalid values 🖥 Simple Tkinter GUI
+⌨️ Types clipboard contents using simulated

+🔑 Configurable global hotkey with robust error handling to prevent invalid shortcuts

+⏱ Adjustable typing speed (keystroke delay) with validation to prevent invalid values

+🖥 Simple Tkinter GUI

-🔄 Automatically installs missing dependencies
+🔄 Automatically installs missing

-🛡 Requests administrator privileges (required for global hotkeys) 📜 Clipboard history with a dedicated button and page to view past entries
+🛡 Requests administrator privileges (required for global hotkeys)

+📜 Clipboard history with a dedicated button and page to view past entries

 ## How It Works